shivanijpatel/berkeleysplash/README.md

 # berkeleysplash

 Hi Thank you for coming to this page.
-My name is Shivani Patel, I have created these notebooks as a means to teach high schoolers programming.
+My name is Shivani Patel, I have created these notebooks as a means to teach high school students programming.
 These Jupyter Notebooks are created to teach introductory level Python programming.

 Most up to date topics include:
   1. Basic Python Syntax